chichepo/shopping-list/README.md

     MongoDB is required as the database for the application.

+    You can run the script `shopping-list\shopping-list-app\server\db_scripts\launchMongodbContainer.sh` to get a running mondoDB session using containers.

     Alternatively, you can use MongoDB Atlas (cloud service) or Docker to run MongoDB locally.

 ## Installation